SolaceProducts/pubsubplus-connector-mule-docs/doc/technical-reference.md

 <div class="paragraph">

-Operation that allows  the user to perform a session recover when the AckMode#MANUAL mode is elected while consuming the Message.
+Operation that allows  the user to perform a session recover when consuming an unacknowledged message.

 </div>